Alerpina/GLPI/README.md

-# Docker Projects in Laravel
+# Docker GLPI Laravel
-# 🚀 Welcome to my Docker projects in Laravel tutorial! 🚀#
+# 🚀 Welcome to my Docker projects in GLPI tutorial! 🚀#

 Hey there!
 I'm Lorraine, a 21-year-old programmer who loves working with shell scripts and Docker.
 Since I'm practicing my English, I decided to write this tutorial in English.
 Let's get started!